 Campers who are actually going into 4th grade will be moved to the 3rd-4th grade camp.

 Campers who are not the same grade will be placed in a small group with others who are actually in the same grade they are.

-Housing or cabin and cabinmate assignments will happen after the small groups have been formed.
+Housing or cabin and cabinmate assignments are the exact same as small groups.